exercism/ruby/concepts/ranges/about.md

 This means that the range has no beginning or end.
 The endless or beginless range has there start or end value being `nil`, but when defining the range so can nil be omitted.

-Using beginless and endless ranges is useful when you want to for example slice a string from the beginning or to the end.
+Using beginless and endless ranges is useful when you want to, for example, slice a string from the beginning or to the end.

 ```ruby
 "Hello World"[0..] # => "Hello World"